dxjoshi/java_interview_prep/resources/theoretical-concepts/rest-api-notes.md

 21. Enforce HTTPS (TLS-encrypted) across all endpoints, resources, services, callback URLs, push notification endpoints, and webhooks.
 22. Do return 4xx HTTP error codes when rejecting a client request due to one or more Service Errors.
 Consider processing all attributes and then returning multiple validation problems in a single response.

+### Safe Methods
+Safe methods are HTTP methods that do not modify resourcesand can be cached, prefetched without any repercussions to the resource.
+For instance, using GET or HEAD on a resource URL, should NEVER change the resource.
+However, this is not completely true.
+It means: it won't change the resource representation.
+It is still possible, that safe methods do change things on a server or resource, but this should not reflect in a different representation.
+    This means the following is incorrect, if this would actually delete the blogpost:  GET /blog/1234/delete HTTP/1.1

+### Idempotent methods
+An idempotent HTTP method is one that can be called many times without different outcomes, whether its called only once, or ten times over result should be the same.
+Again, this only applies to the result, not the resource itself.

+         a = 4;     // idempotent
+         a++;       // not idempotent